Links on Android Authority may earn us a commission. Learn more.

 - Make sure your Alexa device is in setup/pairing mode.
 This varies from product to product, so check its instructions, but typically this involves holding down a specific button or buttons until a pulsing light appears.

 - Back in the app, go to the Devices tab, and tap the plus icon in the top-right corner of the screen.
+(There’s a chance your Alexa device will be automatically detected before you can hit the plus icon, in which case just follow onscreen prompts.)

 - Within the list that pops up, tap Add Device.